Feuerstone/Pixelmosaik.com/README.md

 # Pixelmosaik.com
-Docker Container running on 2 Hosts: 1x Nginx ReverseProxy with Letsencrypt Certificat + 1x Wordpress/mariaDB backend all automated
+Docker Container running on 2 Hosts: 1x Nginx ReverseProxy with Letsencrypt Certificat + 1x Wordpress/mariaDB backend all automated with bash scripts docker compose and cronjob's

+to start the setup use ./install.sh

+for this setups you need to download docker: https://docs.docker.com/get-started/get-docker/

 to youse the setup for you're website you need to add